grafana/agent/docs/sources/flow/concepts/configuration_language.md

 River was designed with the following requirements in mind:

-* _Fast_: The configuration language must be fast so the component controller can evaluate changes as quickly as possible.
+* _Fast_: The configuration language must be fast so the component controller can quickly evaluate changes.
 * _Simple_: The configuration language must be easy to read and write to minimize the learning curve.
 * _Debuggable_: The configuration language must give detailed information when there's a mistake in the configuration file.

 ## Attributes